Living in Zimbabwe

 Political system: Unitary republic with a presidential system

-Major religions: Christianity is the predominant religion, with indigenous beliefs also practiced.
+Major religions: Christianity is the predominant religion, and indigenous beliefs are also practised.

-Main languages: English is the official language, with Shona and Ndebele widely spoken.
+Main languages: English is the official language, and Shona and Ndebele are spoken widely.

 Money: The Zimbabwean Dollar (ZWL), though US Dollars are also widely used.

-Tipping: Tipping is customary, generally around 10% for good service in restaurants.
+Tipping: Tipping is customary, and it is generally around 10 percent for good service in restaurants.

 Time: GMT+2